Guides - High Availability (HA) Control Plane

 Within the Linode Platform, this control plane is fully managed by LKE (the Linode Kubernetes Engine).
 By default, these components are not replicated.
 If any of them fail, it’s possible that there may be issues with your cluster.
 Enabling HA (High Availability) Control Plane adds an additional layer of redundancy by replicating these control plane components.
 In doing so, this feature can ensure that the cluster experiences maximum uptime (99.99% guaranteed) and is recommended for all production applications running on LKE.

-The HA control plane feature is an optional billable service that costs $60 per cluster.
+The HA control plane feature is an optional billable service that starts at $60/month per cluster, depending on region.
 For more information, see our pricing page.

 When HA control plane is enabled on a cluster, the following control plane components are replicated:

 - etcd and kube-api-server increases from one to three replicas.

 - All other components, including the Cloud Controller Manager, kube-scheduler, and kube-controller-manager, increase from one to two replicas, with leader election put in place.

 When multiple replicas are created, they are always placed on separate infrastructure to better support uptime and redundancy.
 This configuration maintains a guaranteed 99.99% uptime for the control plane and worker nodes.

 To enable this feature when creating a cluster, check the Enable HA Control Plane box in the Cluster Summary section.
 Review the Create a Cluster guide for full instructions.